-Committee are requested to note the content of this report and approve the Annual Internal Audit Plan for 2021/22, taking account of the budget and resourcing required for delivery, as well as note and approve the Internal Audit Charter.
+Committee are requested to note the Annual Internal Audit Plan for 2022/23 and Internal Audit Charter.

 1. Introduction

 - 1.1.
 The Council is responsible for establishing and maintaining appropriate risk management processes, control systems, accounting records and governance arrangements.
 The purpose of Chelmsford City Council's Internal Audit section is to provide independent, objective assurance and consulting services to the Council (via the Audit & Risk Committee, Chief Executive, S151 Officer, External Audit and senior managers), relating to these arrangements, which are designed to add value and improve the Council's operations. - 1.2.
 The Audit Services Manager is also responsible for the delivery of an annual audit opinion that can be used by the Council to inform its governance statement.
 The annual opinion will also conclude on the overall adequacy and effectiveness of the organisation's framework of governance, risk management and control.